code-in-time/react-take-home-test-1/react-programming-exercise/README.md

 - Add a calanfdar control for the reading_ts input
 - Add error messages
 - Improve t he UI experience
+- Improve responsiveness
+- Improve on layout
+- each input requires its own unique regex rule to validate

 -----------